Skip to main content

 Nationwide Success

-Consumers and workers have filed numerous complaints, alleging that social media and tech companies, as well as employers, have violated their right to privacy by collecting and selling their biometric data.
-As a result, lawsuits have been filed and companies have been hit with hundreds of millions in penalties.
+Consumers and workers have filed numerous complaints, alleging that social media companies, tech companies, and employers have violated their right to privacy by collecting and selling their biometric data.
+As a result, lawsuits have been filed, and companies have been hit with hundreds of millions in penalties.

 The Biometric Information Privacy Act (BIPA), meant to regulate companies’ use of biometrics, is the cornerstone piece of legislation that has led to high-value class action personal privacy lawsuits.